Wedding Planning Guide

 To make your relationship work will take love.
 Continue to date each other.
-Take time to show each other that your love grows stronger with time.
+Take time to show each other that your love and marriage grows stronger with time.

 It will take trust to know that in your hearts, you truly want what is best for each other.

 It will take dedication to stay open to one another—and to learn and grow together.

 It will take loyalty to go forward together, without knowing exactly what the future brings.

 And it will take commitment to hold true to the journey you have both pledged today.

 The Declaration of Marriage/"The Kiss"

 And now by the power vested in me by _______________, it is my honor and delight to declare you married.
 Go forth and live each day to the fullest.
 You may seal this declaration with a kiss.

 I am so pleased to present the newlyweds, NAMES.

 [Directional line about where guests should go or what happens next after the ceremony is finished, e.g., “Please join us downstairs for cocktails.” or “It’s time to celebrate!”]